The Story of St. Christopher’s

 Returning to the late ‘40’s, the 12 families of St. Christopher’s began raising money to build their church.
 A parcel of land at the SE corner of Permian Drive and Fowler Street was donated by Guy and Estelle Rogers.
 An outstanding architect, Frank Stanhart of Roswell, was persuaded to design the new church.
 It would be the only church in Hobbs built in the territorial-adobe style.
 Money was raised, materials donated, and contractor Bill Roth hired to build it (with “sweat equity” from church members).
 While the church was under construction, a small house at the east end of the property was used for services and then for Sunday school classes.
 It served as church office for many years until 2019, when the office moved back into the parish hall.
 Finally, in 1949, the church was completed.
 Over the years, a parish hall was built and a building for classes and storage connected the hall to the church.
 In the 1960’s, a fire destroyed parts of the sanctuary.
 In 2001, a major arson fire did much damage to the church.
 These calamities were met with resolve by the growing church and the necessary repairs completed.

 With a stable church home and an increasing population in Hobbs, the congregation grew to more than 100 members by the early 1970’s.
 Soon the church faced a precipitous reversal of fortunes.
-Serious differences concerning the new Episcopal Book of Common Prayer caused several members to leave St. Christopher’s and form Holy Trinity Missionary Episcopal Church in a house-to-church conversion, six blocks away on Lea St. (Trinity closed around 2013, was purchased by the Diocese of the Rio Grande, re-converted back into a residence, and is now St. Christopher's vicarage (though still in need of major repairs)).
+Serious differences concerning the new Episcopal Book of Common Prayer caused several members to leave St. Christopher’s and form Holy Trinity Missionary Episcopal Church in a house-to-church conversion, six blocks away on Lea St. (Trinity closed around 2013, was purchased by the Diocese of the Rio Grande, re-converted back into a residence, and is now St. Christopher's vicarage (though still in need of some repairs)).
 Then the oil and natural gas economy suffered a severe recession over the course of about 15 years.
 That led to a further decline in town and church population.
 By the late 1990’s, St. Christopher’s returned to mission status.